apolenkov/memocards/docs/architecture.md

 Memocards is a flashcard learning application built with Clean Architecture principles, leveraging Spring Boot 3.5, Vaadin 24.9, and PostgreSQL 16.

+Note: Diagrams are Mermaid blocks maintained in this file.
+Update inline and review via IDE preview or MR diffs (include date of change in commit message).

 ---

 ## C4 Model Diagrams